boynton/ell-doc/README.md

    * `(car _pair_)` - returns the first element of a pair
    * `(cdr _pair_)` - returns the second element of a pair
    * `(make-vector _list_)` - returns a vector with the elements determined by the list
-   * `(make-map _list_)` - returns a map made from the list.
+   * `(make-struct _list_)` - returns a map made from the list.
 The list must have an even number of elements, keys and values are taken alternatively
-   * `(sequence? _expr_)` - returns true if the value implements the Sequence interface, i.e. is a list, vector, or map
+   * `(sequence? _expr_)` - returns true if the value implements the Sequence interface, i.e. is a list, vector, or struct
    * `(length _sequence_)` - this counts the sequence (might be expensive!)
    * `(first _sequence_)` - returns the first object in the sequence
    * `(rest _sequence_)` - returns a sequence representing the rest of the sequence, or nil
    * `(seq obj)` returns a sequence for the object, or nil if none can be created.